uilicious/KittenRouter/README.md

 ```

 #### Step 4: Use and deploy
-Declare the Kitten Router object and use it in your request process function.
+Declare the KittenRouter object and use it in your request process function.
 You can then deploy this script to your Cloudflare Worker.
 ```javascript

     let config = {